 You can also use your Power Box to charge a 12 volt battery.
 These come in a wide range of sizes.
 You charge your 12 volt battery and then you can run a wide range of devices off of the 12 volt battery.

 Here are links to a battery supplier and our 12-Volt Charger Maintainer.

 Many devices can run directly from 12 volt.
 If the appliance you are trying to run requires high power AC you can run an inverter off of the 12 volt battery.
 Inverters come in many sizes.

 You could also use multiple power boxes at the same time in parallel to charge a battery faster.

 There is theoretically no appliance that cannot be run off of the Power Box but you must select the correct battery and inverter.
 You also need to consider the practicality of how much pedaling you are willing to do for how much appliance usage.
 To determine what inverter and battery to use, you first need to determine the starting power and sustained power required by your appliance.
 The inverter must have the instantaneous power and continuous power capability to run the inverter.
 As an example the inverter shown above is a fairly large one and has the ability to run 1100 watts continuous and double that instantaneous.

 The 12 volt battery must also have the capability to support the instantaneous and continuous power requirements of the inverter.
 The 12 volt charger to charge the battery need only meet the Power Box needs, which is a switching charger less than 20 watts like the example given.

 As an example, if you wish to run an appliance you first need the power requirements.

 You should keep your battery charged from a wall outlet.
-In the case of a long power outage, when running from the battery, you can provide a extra power by pedaling to keep you going a little longer.
-The power box will provide a maximum of 20 watt hour for each hour of pedaling.
+In the case of a long power outage, when running from the battery, you can provide extra power by pedaling to keep you going a little longer.
+The Power Box will provide a maximum of 20 watt hour for each hour of pedaling.

 You can see from the chart what appliance is practical to keep running.